Buddy Carter: U.S. Senate campaign

-Carter has announced his candidacy in the Republican primary for the 2026 United States Senate election in Georgia.
-In his campaign announcement, Carter cited securing the border and ending transgender athletes' participation in school sports as priorities, criticizing incumbent Democrat Jon Ossoff's approach to these issues.
+Carter announced his candidacy to challenge Democrat Jon Ossoff in the 2026 United States Senate election in Georgia.

+As the first Republican to announce his candidacy, Carter's announcement branded himself as a "MAGA warrior".
+He was eliminated in the 2026 Georgia Republican United States primary after finishing third behind Representative Mike Collins and Derek Dooley.

 Political positions

 2020 presidential election

 Carter supported Donald Trump's attempts to overturn the 2020 U.S. presidential election and has promoted Trump's false claims of a stolen election.
 He called for the results of the 2020 U.S. presidential election in Georgia to not be certified, and was part of a group of Republican legislators who unsuccessfully challenged votes for Joe Biden during the 2021 United States Electoral College vote count, even though federal agencies and courts overseeing the election found no evidence of electoral fraud.

 Abortion

 Carter supported the U.S. Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization, which overruled Roe v.
 Wade.
 He believes abortion laws should be made by individual states.